CPU: A13 Bionic

 Based on our tests, the iPhone SE’s display reproduces 111.2% of the sRGB color gamut, which just barely beats the 105.8% from the Pixel 4a’s OLED panel.
 The iPhone SE delivers accurate colors, too, achieving a Delta-E score of 0.2; a score of zero is perfect.
 The Pixel 4a’s screen scored 0.29.

 The iPhone SE 2020’s camera is so good that you’d be hard pressed to tell the difference between it and the iPhone 11 in many cases.
 The one exception is Night mode, which the iPhone SE simply does not have.

-Like the iPhone 8, the iPhone SE features a single 12-megapixel rear camera and a 7MP front camera.
-You don’t get a ultra-wide angle lens like the iPhone 11 or a telephoto lens with optical zoom like the iPhone 11 Pro.
-But the A13 Bionic chip boosts the camera performance of the iPhone SE in several ways.
+Like the iPhone 8 before it, the iPhone SE features a single 12-megapixel rear camera and a 7MP front camera.
+You don’t get a ultra-wide angle lens like the iPhone 11 or a telephoto lens with optical zoom like the iPhone 12 Pro models.
+But the iPhone SE's A13 Bionic chip boosts its camera performance in several ways.

 For instance, you can take portraits using both the back and front camera on the iPhone SE, complete with Portrait Lighting effects and the ability to control the depth of field.
 The iPhone SE also benefits from Smart HDR for bringing out the highlights in faces.